 Does Your Company Have a Social Media Policy?

 Any social selling program must be supported by a social media policy.
-In other words, you need to make it clear to sales teams – not to mention other departments – how social networks are to be used in a professional capacity.
+In other words, you need to make it clear to sales teams – not to mention other departments – how social networks are to be used in a professional capacity to become a succcessful social seller.
 This should involve being supportive rather than restrictive: which is why many companies choose to refer to it as guidelines rather than a strict policy.

 While it is often necessary to set out rules to specify wording, messages, and content to avoid, particularly in highly regulated industries; your social media policy and/or guidelines should also set out best practices.
 After all, the aim is to give employees the confidence to use social media as a business tool; not to discourage them from doing so.